hs2361/k-means-compressor/README.md

 The arguments are listed below
 ```
 Usage:
-Image Compression:
+Image Compression(-c):
 -i: Path to the input image
 -o: Path to the output image
--c: (Optional, default: 64) Number of clusters used for compression
+-cl: (Optional, default: 64) Number of clusters used for compression
 -n: (Optional) Normalize the image before compression
 -it: (Optional, default: 5) Number of epochs for k-means compression